-- (iv) (b) Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - (v) If the appointer is a corporation, the proxy form must be executed under its Common Seal or under the hand of its attorney. - (vi) The instrument appointing a proxy and the power of attorney, if any, under which it is signed or a certified copy thereof must be deposited at the Company's registered office at Level 15-2, Bangunan Faber Imperial Court, Jalan Sultan Ismail, 50250 Kuala Lumpur or email to support.KPS@megacorp.com.my not less than forty-eight (48) hours before the time set for holding the Meeting or any adjournment thereof.
-You also have the option to register directly at https://vps.megacorp.com.my/EHxigg to submit the proxy appointment electronically not later than Wednesday, 23 June 2021 at 11.00 a.m.
-For further information on the electronic submission of proxy form, kindly refer to the Administrative Guide. - (vii) Explanatory notes on Special Business:- - 1.
+- (v) The instrument appointing a proxy and the power of attorney, if any, under which it is signed or a certified copy thereof must be deposited at the Company's registered office at Level 15-2, Bangunan Faber Imperial Court, Jalan Sultan Ismail, 50250 Kuala Lumpur or email to mega-sharereg@megacorp.com.my not less than forty-eight (48) hours before the time set for holding the Meeting or any adjournment thereof.
+For those who have emailed the proxy form, please submit the original at any time before the time appointed for the meeting or to the registration staff on the meeting day for the Company's record. - (vi) Explanatory notes on Special Business:- - 1.
 The Audited Financial Statements are for discussion only as the Company's Constitution provides that the audited financial statements are to be laid in the general meeting but does not require a formal approval of shareholders. - 2.
-Ordinary Resolutions 6 and 7: Retention of Independent Non-Executive Directors through a two-tier voting process
+Ordinary Resolutions 5 and 6: Retention of Independent Non-Executive Directors through a two-tier voting process

-The proposed Ordinary Resolutions 6 to 7, if passed, will allow the Directors, Mr. Lim Choon Liat and Mr.Tan Kong Ang who have served the Company for a consecutive term of 12 years, to continue to act as Independent Non-Executive Director of the Company.
+The proposed Ordinary Resolutions 5 to 6, if passed, will allow the Directors, Mr. Lim Choon Liat and Mr.Tan Kong Ang who have served the Company for a cumulative term of more than12 years, to continue to act as Independent Non-Executive Director of the Company.
 The Board supports the retention of the aforesaid Directors as Independent Directors for:-

 - They understand the business nature and office culture. - They provide the Board valuable advice and insight. - They actively participate in Board deliberations and decision making in an objective manner. - They uphold independent decision and challenge the management objectively. - 3.
-Ordinary Resolution 8: Authority to Allot Shares
+Ordinary Resolution 7: Authority to Allot Shares

-The proposed Ordinary Resolution 8 is primarily to give flexibility to the Board of Directors to allot shares not more than 10% of the total number of issued shares at any time in their absolute discretion and for such purposes as they consider would be in the interest of the Company without convening a general meeting.
+The proposed Ordinary Resolution 7 is primarily to give flexibility to the Board of Directors to allot shares not more than 10% of the total number of issued shares at any time in their absolute discretion and for such purposes as they consider would be in the interest of the Company without convening a general meeting.
 This authority, unless revoked or varied at a general meeting, will expire at the conclusion of the next Annual General Meeting of the Company.